devcybiko/gregsmithwiki/content/classnotes/ur-rich-data-pt-10-14-2019-u-c/gitsetup.md

 ### In the terminal $(gotoc)
 * `CMD-Space` (pulls up the Spotlight Search)
 * Type in `terminal` - hit enter
-* In the System Dock - right click and select `Keep in Dock`
+* In the System Dock - right click the terminal icon and select `Keep in Dock`

 1. Create a local git folder for all your git projects
 	- `mkdir ~/git`